Marco Fabián: Style of play

 ESPN described him as, "His balance and poise on the ball is impeccable [...].
 Equally adept on either foot, he can play on either wing or as an attacking midfielder and breezes past defenders as if they are not there.
 Fabián also has that knack of scoring spectacular goals that help win fans over."

 According to a poll held by German sports magazine Kicker, he was voted the third best offensive midfielder in the Bundesliga, placing him in the "international class" of the magazine's Rangliste des deutschen Fussballs (Ranking of German football) for the Winter of 2016–17.

 Personal life

 Fabián helped fund a football academy Guadalajara, Mexico.
 It provides football coaching, nutritional and psychological advice to participants under the direct supervision of Fabián himself.
 One graduate of the program reportedly signed with Brazilian club Santos FC in 2016.
 Fabián is also a fan of the baseball team Charros de Jalisco, and is a close friend to Javier Hernández.

-Media

 He appeared on the Mexican front cover of FIFA 16 along with Lionel Messi.